 Today is August 17 and the Navigate the Chaos question to consider is “how often do you remind yourself love lost comes back in a different way?”
-Anyone who has navigated the chaos of translating their dreams into reality has had to deal with love lost along the way.
-Our loved ones, friends, and colleagues die while we are putting in the daily grind to reach one destination after another.
 Today’s reflection challenges us to think about how to move forward amidst the inevitable losses we will encounter throughout life.

-A story related to Franz Kafka, widely regarded as one of the major figures of 20th century literature, serves as an illustration of how powerful love coming back in a different way can be.
+A story related to Franz Kafka serves as an illustration of how powerful love coming back in a different way can be.
 Due to the complexities of the personalities involved, historians remain unsure as to the story’s authenticity.
-What historians can agree upon, however, is where is originated.
+What historians can agree upon, however, is where it originated.

 A year later, in 1924, Kafka died at 40 years of age.
 Some years later, the now-adult girl found a letter inside the doll signed by Kafka that read ‘Everything you love will probably be lost, but in the end, love will return in another way.’”